ansible/ansible-container-demo/index.md

 Before continuing, you'll need a couple of things:

  - A Linux or OSX environment
  - Ansible Container installed from source.
-See our *[running from source guide](http://docs.ansible.com/ansible-container/installation.html#running-from-source)* for assistance.
+See our *[Running from source guide](http://docs.ansible.com/ansible-container/installation.html#running-from-source)* for assistance.
 Be sure to install *docker* engine support, and *openshift* engine support.
  - Docker Engine or Docker for Mac.
 See [Docker Installation](https://docs.docker.com/engine/installation/) for assistance.
  - [Ansible 2.3+](http://docs.ansible.com/ansible/intro_installation.html)